ak1ra-lab/sing-box-tproxy/README.md

 This project uses Ansible to configure [SagerNet/sing-box](https://github.com/SagerNet/sing-box) as a transparent proxy in [Tproxy](https://sing-box.sagernet.org/configuration/inbound/tproxy/) mode, which can be used as a bypass gateway.

-## Project Principles
+## Project Structure

 ### playbook.yaml and Ansible roles

 - [playbook.yaml](./playbook.yaml) is the entry file for ansible-playbook.
   - The tasks in the playbook use `import_role` to statically import the Ansible roles in the project.
-  - Using roles to encapsulate complex tasks simplifies the structure of the playbook, which is a recommended practice.
+  - Using Ansible roles to encapsulate complex tasks simplifies the structure of the playbook.
 - [roles/singbox_install](./roles/singbox_install/)
   - Used to set up the apt repository for sing-box on the remote host and install sing-box.
 - [roles/singbox_config](./roles/singbox_config/)
-  - Used to configure the basic environment on the remote host.
+  - Creates a proxy user and working directory on the remote host.
   - Installs the `sing-box-config` command-line tool.
+  - Configures the `sing-box-config-updater.timer` to periodically execute the `sing-box-config` tool, enabling updates to the sing-box `config.json`.
 - [roles/singbox_tproxy](./roles/singbox_tproxy/)
-  - Used to configure the remote host as a transparent proxy in Tproxy mode.
+  - Configures the remote host as a transparent proxy in Tproxy mode.
   - Includes loading necessary kernel modules, enabling IP forwarding, and configuring nftables firewall rules.
+  - Configures `sing-box-reload.path` to monitor changes to the `/etc/sing-box/config.json` file and reload the sing-box process when changes occur.

-### `sing-box-config`
+### `sing-box-config` and src/singbox_config

 Since [SagerNet/sing-box](https://github.com/SagerNet/sing-box) does not support proxy-providers like [Dreamacro/clash](https://github.com/Dreamacro/clash), you need to handle proxy node updates yourself when using third-party proxy nodes.
-Although [SagerNet/serenity](https://github.com/SagerNet/serenity) is a configuration generator for sing-box, due to its complexity and custom requirements, this project developed a simple tool called `sing-box-config`.
+The project [SagerNet/serenity](https://github.com/SagerNet/serenity) implements a configuration generator for sing-box, but due to its lack of documentation and configuration examples, it is difficult to create a working configuration file.
+Additionally, custom proxy group requirements led to the development of a configuration generator tailored to current needs.

-The code for `sing-box-config` is located in the [src/singbox_config](./src/singbox_config/) directory and uses [pdm](https://github.com/pdm-project/pdm) to manage Python project dependencies.

-This tool requires two configuration files in the `config` directory:
+`sing-box-config` requires two configuration files in the `config/` directory:

 - [config/base.json](./config/base.json)
   - The base configuration file for sing-box, including `dns`, `route`, and `inbounds` sections.
 - [config/subscriptions.json](./config/subscriptions.json)
-  - Used to configure proxy providers and the `outbounds` section.
+  - The `subscriptions` section is not part of sing-box but is a custom section for the `sing-box-config` tool.
   - Currently, the `type` in `subscriptions` only supports the [SIP002](https://github.com/shadowsocks/shadowsocks-org/wiki/SIP002-URI-Scheme) format, with plans to extend support based on future needs.
-  - The `outbounds` section includes predefined proxy groups and region-based proxy groups.
-  - Region-based proxy groups filter nodes obtained from `subscriptions.url` using regular expressions in the `filter` list.
-  - Region-based proxy groups automatically create `selector` and `urltest` types of `outbounds`.
+  - The `outbounds` section contains some predefined proxy groups and proxy groups grouped by region, which automatically creates `selector` and `urltest` types of `outbounds`.

 ## Usage Guide